windsuzu/console.jay/content/index.md

 ```js
 console.jay();
 ```
-Hello, world!
-I am Jay.
-This is my digital garden, which you can also consider as my second brain.
+Hello, there!
+I am Jay, a software engineer from Taiwan.

+This is my digital garden and my second brain.

 The ultimate goal is to transform this site into a vector store that can be seamlessly integrated with LLM, allowing you to inquire about anything I know.

-Currently I am working as a front-end engineer.